 Faculty members are responsible for setting a welcoming tone in their classes, providing students with an opportunity to meet and discuss adjustments, and ensuring that approved accommodations are provided.

 All parties are responsible for engaging in a collaborative, solution-focused approach to problem-solving if and when issues or concerns arise.

 Rock Valley College seeks to provide activities and programs that are inclusive to all participants.
 College course syllabi are to include a disability statement informing students of the process and location to request disability accommodations.
-In addition, an accessibility statement or disclaimer should be included on all College-sponsored activity and event publications (ex., program announcements, brochures, flyers, and other marketing materials).
-The host department, location, telephone number, and E-mail (if applicable) should be included.
+In addition, an accessibility statement or disclaimer should be included on all College-sponsored activity or event promotional materials (ex., program announcements, brochures, flyers, and other marketing materials).
+The event host and his or her contact information should be included (ex., department, location, telephone number, and E-mail).

 1. Students self-identify to DSS and follow the necessary procedures to request services.
 In order to register with DSS, students meet with the Accommodations Specialist to discuss any barriers they are experiencing as a result of their disability and provide documentation to support requests for accommodation(s).

 2. Students request accommodations every semester.
 Faculty will receive electronic notification once the student initiates this process.
 The electronic notification will include the academic accommodations that must be provided.

 3. Students are expected to engage in conversation about their need for the accommodations with each instructor.
 Faculty should assist students in facilitating these discussions in a confidential and welcoming manner.
 Generally communications during instructor's office hours is ideal, rather than before or after class.